Persistence of AR($1$) sequences with Rademacher innovations and linear mod $1$ transforms: Spectral properties of the killed transition operator on

 Now assume that the orbit of zero is eventually periodic.
-The Perron--Frobenius theorem applies to $\hat A$, therefore relations \eqref{eq: A^n <} and \eqref{eq: A equiv} remain valid if we substitute $A$ by $\hat A$ and $v$ by $MV$.
-To show that the constant factor is again $1/c$, we put $n_0=\varkappa'-k_0+1$ and let $\bar v_k^*$ be given by the r.h.s.\ of~\eqref{eq: v^*} for all $k \ge 0$.
+Relation \eqref{eq: A^n <} is valid with $A$ replaced by $\widehat{A}$ and $v$ replaced by $MV$.
+Let us compute the constant factor $(Mv,v^*)$ there.
+Put $n_0=\varkappa'-k_0+1$ and let $\bar v_k^*$ be defined as in~\eqref{eq: v^*} for {\it all} $k \ge 0$.
 The sequence $\{\delta_k\}$ is eventually periodic, hence so is $\{L_k\}$, and hence so is $\{\bar v_k^*\}$.
-Therefore, using equality \eqref{eq: M explicit},
+Therefore, using equality~\eqref{eq: M explicit},

 hence $(MV, v^*)=(v, \bar v^*) = 1/c$ as in the aperiodic case.